My Mandir.. Our Mandir

 Hinduism conceives the whole world as a single family that deifies the one truth, and therefore it accepts all forms of beliefs and dismisses labels of distinct religions which would imply a division of identity.
 Hence, Hinduism is devoid of the concepts of apostasy, heresy and blasphemy.

-- Our mandir will be located at Abram’s land, which showcases Fort McMurray’s religious diversity.
+- Our mandir is located at 108 Abraham Gate, which showcases Fort McMurray’s religious diversity.

-- The Abram’s land subdivision in Timberlea is set to house a mosque, three churches and a Sanatan Mandir.
+- The Abraham landing subdivision in Timberlea is set to house a mosque, three churches and a Sanatan Mandir.

 - Our parcel is 2.1 acres or approx. 8,500 Sq. meters of land.